Saibot28/galgle/README.md

 ---

-A simple hangman implementation inside of python.
+A simple hangman implementation inside of Python, featuring an ASCII representation of the poor stickman.

 ## Requirements: